toscawidgets/tw2.jqplugins.fullcalendar/README.rst

 A toscawidgets2 wrapper for the FullCalendar jquery plugin library.

-See the FullCalendar library's documentation for fuller information:
+See the FullCalendar library's documentation for further information:
 `jQuery FullCalendar Documentation`_

 For demos of other tw2.jqplugin widgets see: http://tw2-demos.threebean.org/

-** pending upload to the the tw2 demo pages **

 Description
 -------------